wp-plugins/3pagination/readme.txt

 Give your visitors the ability to easily access all your site's content.
 This is meant for sites with high page numbers.
 Any page between 1 and 999 can be accessed with a maximum of 3 clicks (see screenshots).

-So far, this code has been tested on archive an category pages.
+So far, this code has been tested on index, archive and category pages.
 Stable version will come soon.

 Please leave feedback, bug reports or comments at https://github.com/paddelboot/3pagination/issues